Although there is no sure-fire way to keep them out of your yard, you can follow some simple steps to prevent them from multiplying.

 - Use Summit Mosquito Dunks or Summit Mosquito Bits in standing ponds and rain barrels.
-Mosquito Dunks are non-toxic to pets, fish and humans.
-Make sure to follow directions on label.
+Mosquito Dunks are non-toxic to pets, fish, and humans.
+Make sure to follow directions on the label.

 - Remove any brush piles.
-Brush piles make great homes for adults to hide in.
+Brush piles make great homes for adults to hide.

 - Keep your gutters clean and clear.

 Mosquitos are most active at dusk and early morning.
 Of course, this is the perfect time of day for everyone to be in their gardens.

 When gardening, make sure to wear light-colored clothing and avoid wearing floral perfumes.